cosmigo/pmotion-purebasic/README.md

 ## The Logger Module

 - [`mod_logger.pbi`][mod_logger]
+- [`mod_logger.md`][mod_logger Doc] — module documentation.

-This module provides file I/O plugins with a logger Window that can be used to debug internal states and events during plugin development.
+This module provides file I/O plugins with a logger window that can be used to debug internal states and events during plugin development.
 The module exposes a few simple procedure to control the logger and print text to it.

 For a practical example of its usage, see the ["FAKE" plugin][PoC fake]: